joao-mbn/jobhunt/README.md

 ### Initialize the database

-Run `pnpm run init-db` to create an empty file-based SQLite database under `data/jobhunt.db`
+Run `pnpm run init-db` to create an empty file-based SQLite database under the path specified in `.env` file (see below).

 ### Resume Configuration